-A widely debated symptom of declining business dynamism in the United States is the fall in firm entry (see Decker et al., 2016a; Karahan et al., 2016; Gourio et al., 2014, among others).
-Figure A.8 illustrates this phenomenon using Business Dynamics Statistics data.
-This pattern is also common to individual industries.10 Concurrently, the share of young firms in economic activity has been steadily declining since the early 1980s (Figure A.9).11 Interestingly, several other ad-
+A widely debated symptom of declining business dynamism in the United States is the fall in firm entry (see Decker et al. 2016a; Karahan et al. 2016; Gourio et al. 2014, among others).
+Chart A.8 illustrates this phenomenon using Business Dynamics Statistics data.
+This pattern is also common to individual industries.
+Concurrently, the share of young firms in economic activity has been steadily declining since the early 1980s (Chart A.9).
+Interestingly, several other advanced economies experience similar changes (Criscuolo et al. 2014; Bijnens and Konings 2018).
+This decline is particularly worrying given that surviving young firms contribute substantially to job creation (see Haltiwanger et al. 2013, in the context of the United States and Bravo-Biosca et al. 2013, for an international comparison).